 Utilities.
 Adequate utility easements shall be provided within or adjacent to the right-of-way and dedicated to the public for sewer, water, gas, electric, telephone and cable use. *09

 Private Road Approval Process.
 The Private Road Plan approval shall be processed through the requirements of Site Plan Review as set forth in Section 18 of this Zoning Ordinance.
-In order to insure that the requirements of this section are met, the Registered Professional Engineer that designs the private road shall verify that the road was built in compliance with the approved plans, specifications and the Township's private road standards construction. *09
+In order to ensure that the requirements of this section are met, the Registered Professional Engineer that designs the private road shall verify that the road was built in compliance with the approved plans, specifications and the Township's private road standards construction. *09at the cost of the applicant.

 Existing Non-conforming Private Roads.
 Roads existing and used as private roads as of January 16, 2003, may continue to be used, without the requirement of a recorded maintenance agreement as provided in Section 4.46, C.